-Chloride is one of the major inorganic ions in water and wastewater, and can impart a salty taste to drinking water at elevated concentrations.
+Chloride is one of the major inorganic ions in water and wastewater and can impart a salty taste to drinking water at elevated concentrations.
 Chloride criteria are expressed as a 15-day mean in Zone 2 and a 30-day mean in Zone 3.
-Although sequential daily measurements are not made as part of routine surface water monitoring programs, no individual observation exceeded the numerical criteria (as shown in Table 20 below), therefore 100% attainment of the criteria is presumed.
+Although sequential daily measurements are not made as part of routine surface water monitoring programs, a single observation exceeded the numerical criteria (as shown in Table 20 below), therefore 100% attainment of the criteria is presumed.

-Table 20: Chlorides Assessment Results
+Table 20: Chloride Assessment Results

-Zone % Observations Meeting Criteria Primary Data Source(s) Notes
+Zone % Observations Meeting Criteria Source Notes

-1A
+1a

-1B
+1b

-1C No Criteria (NC)
+1c No Criteria

-1D
+1d

-1E
+1e

-2 100% (presumed) DRBC Boat Run No individual observation exceeded criteria, therefore, attainment of 15-day mean criteria is presumed
+2 99.4% DRBC Only a single observation exceeded criteria, therefore, attainment of 30- day mean criteria is presumed

-3 100% (presumed) DRBC Boat Run No individual observation exceeded criteria, therefore, attainment of 30-day mean criteria is presumed
+3 100% DRBC No individual observation exceeded criteria, therefore, attainment of 30- day mean criteria is presumed

 4

-5 Use not applicable in t this Zone
+5 Use not applicable in these zone es

 6